index304/BST-Implementation/README.md

-# male_zadanie
+# Binary Search Tree Implementation

-Implementation of simple C program wchich use bst to store informations.
+Implementation of BST in C and use of designed tree in specific task.